KarthikDevalla/vcosmos/README.md

 # New release available at [PypI -Version 1.1.0](https://pypi.org/project/vcosmos/)
-# __spatial_domain.anomaly__.O_Seive
+# __spatial_domain.anomaly__.O_Sieve
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 ---
-## class __O_seive__(data, column, tsf=1, bsf=1)
+## class __O_sieve__(data, column, tsf=1, bsf=1)
 ---

-### ___O_Seive___ is an outlier detection algorithm that utilizes a 3D projection of data points.
+### ___O_Sieve___ is an outlier detection algorithm that utilizes a 3D projection of data points.
 It calculates distances of data points from a centre point in the 3D space, based on the squared values of the target column.
 The algorithm then determines upper and lower distance thresholds using a median-based approach.
 Data points that fall outside these thresholds are considered outliers.
 This class also provides methods for visualizing the data in the 3D space.

 ---